What is binge eating?

 - Cutting down on food after a binging period

 Not everyone will experience these symptoms and most people will experience different intensities of these symptoms.
-The more developed binge eating disorder is in a person, the more likely they are to experience severe symptoms and act on their urges more frequently.
+The more developed BED is in a person, the more likely they are to experience severe symptoms and act on their urges more frequently.

-Those suffering with a severe binge eating disorder are more likely to engage in the most serious medical side effect - purging.
+Those suffering with severe BED are more likely to engage in the most serious medical side effect - purging.
 Some sufferers ingest laxative tablets while others induce vomiting in order to rid themselves of their massive intake of food.
-It can be difficult to stop binging and purging when in the habit of doing so, but over time, the bowel and dental damage resulting from such actions can become lifelong health issues.
+It can be difficult to stop binging and purging when you're in the habit of this, but over time, the bowel and dental damage resulting from such actions can become lifelong health issues.

-Alongside the above symptoms, those struggling with binge eating disorder may also experience co-occurring mental health problems.
+Alongside the above symptoms, those struggling with BED may also experience co-occurring mental health problems.

 These can include: